gotham29/htm-state/demos/uav/doc.md

 Post-boundary persistence measures how strongly HTM-State remains elevated after a failure.

-- Defined as the **fraction of post-boundary timesteps** where HTM-State exceeds the pre-boundary threshold.
+- Defined as the **fraction of post-boundary timesteps** where HTM-State exceeds the pre-boundary threshold (`post_elev_frac`).
 - Values near 1.0 indicate sustained abnormal state; values near 0.0 indicate weak or transient response.

 This metric complements detection lag by capturing **severity and consistency**, not just speed.

+### Secondary metric: post-boundary severity

+Severity captures how large the HTM-State response becomes after a failure.

+- Measured as the **maximum HTM-State value observed after the boundary** (`max_state_post_boundary`).

+This distinguishes mild but persistent workload increases from sharp, high-amplitude responses.

+### Secondary metric: overall spike activity

+- `n_spikes_total` counts the total number of spike events over the full run.

+This provides a simple global measure of volatility and complements the pre-boundary false-alarm rate.

 ### Applicability notes